 You or your provider may ask for a concurrent care claim extension to request more services.
-We will tell you when we make a decision for such a request.
+We will notify you when we make the decision for such a request.
 If we make an adverse determination, you will have enough time to file an appeal.
 Your coverage for the service or supply will continue until you receive a final appeal decision from us or an independent review organization if the situation is eligible for independent review.

 We will not reduce or deny coverage for services that we have already approved.
-During the concurrent care claim extension period, you are still responsible for your share of the costs, such as copayments/ coinsurance and deductibles that apply to the service or supply.
-If your request for extended services is not approved after your adverse determination appeal, and we support the decision to reduce or terminate such services, you will be responsible for all of the expenses for the service or supply received during the continuation period.
+During the concurrent claim extension period, you are still responsible for your share of the costs, such as copayments, coinsurance and deductibles that apply to the service or supply.
+If your request for extended services is not approved after your adverse determination appeal, and we uphold our decision to reduce or terminate such services, you will be responsible for all of the expenses for the service or supply received during the continuation period.

-The chart below shows a timetable view of how much time we have to tell you about our decision on a preauthorization request, a concurrent care authorization request and a retrospective review.
+The chart below shows a timetable view of the different types of claims and how much time we have to tell you about our decision on a preauthorization request, a concurrent care authorization request, and a retrospective review.